mkremins/stilts/README.md

-# Terp
+# Stilts

-Terp is a tiny ClojureScript interpreter written in ClojureScript.
+Stilts is a tiny ClojureScript interpreter written in ClojureScript.

-Yes, I know the name is terrible.
-It will be changed.

 ## Why?